NealMatta/udemy-react-2023-playground/21 Routing/Notes.md

 # 333. Defining & Using Dynamic Routes

 -   Typically you encode IDs like database ids so you can later grab it

+# 334. Understanding Relative & Absolute Paths

+-   Relative paths append the new URL to the existing URL